IPS-LMU/soundChangeR/README.md

 vignette("soundChangeR")
 ```

-The name of this repository was accordingly changed from ABM to soundChangeR.
+The name of this repository was accordingly changed from "ABM" to "soundChangeR".
 If you need to update the remote URL to this repository, please use:

 ```
 git remote set-url origin git@github.com:IPS-LMU/soundChangeR.git